Using Cmd + Space as Alfred hotkey

 To set your hotkey, go to the Alfred preferences and view the General tab.
 Type your key combo (ctrl, alt and/or cmd + space/character) to set it.

-Cmd + Space is a desirable hotkey, as it's such an easy combination to use.
+For example, Cmd + Space is a desirable hotkey combo, as it's such an easy combination to use.
 As a result, if you try to set Alfred's hotkey to Cmd + Space, you may find that you can't immediately to do so.

 Unable to set it?
 Take a look at the most likely reasons the Cmd + Space hotkey combo might be reserved elsewhere.

 1. Check it isn't in use by Spotlight

 If Cmd + Space doesn't work, that hotkey may be assigned to another feature on your Mac.
 First, verify that it's not in use for Spotlight by opening Spotlight's System Preferences and disabling the menu keyboard shortcut under Keyboard Shortcuts > Spotlight.